-You can search many of these records by name and other details, thanks to FamilySearch’s volunteer indexing program; but some collections are still awaiting indexing and must be browsed.
+You can search many of these records by name and other details, thanks to FamilySearch’s volunteer indexing program.
 All the genealogical bounty is accessible from tabs at the top of FamilySearch.org.

-Use these strategies for success in finding your ancestors on FamilySearch.org:
+Use these tips and search strategies for success in finding your ancestors on FamilySearch.org.

 Under the Search tab, click Records to bring up a search form for a person in indexed records.
 You can enter the first and last names and the date range and place for one or more life events, such as birth, marriage, death, residence (useful when looking for census records), death or “any,” which could be, for example, an immigration or military enlistment year.
 Narrow your search with names of the person’s parents, spouse or another person who might appear with him in records.
 You also can restrict your results to those from a certain country or of a certain type (such as census or military records).

 On the search results page, look to the left for fields where you can adjust your search terms.
 Below that, you can use filters to narrow your search by collection (which lets you limit results to one or more databases), a birthplace in the record, a birth year in the record, and more.